Catalyst Pedals Review

 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

 With a platform size of 143mm x 95mm, the length of the Catalyst Pedals is at least 18mm longer than the next largest pedal.
-They are 16mm thick and pretty heavy at 505g x pair.
+They are 16mm thick and pretty heavy at 505g per pair.
 The grip is guaranteed by 18 pins per side, all on the edges and none in the middle.
-Pins are 4mm long (2mm out) but the company provides spare pins which are double the length (8 mm/4 mm out) for added grip.
+Pins are 4 mm long (2mm out), but the company provides spare pins that are twice as long (8 mm/4 mm out) for added grip.

 Materials are an exclusive mold using 6061 Aluminum with T6 Heat Treatment.
 Manufactured by VP Components using parts and materials with a proven track record for durability and quality.